Transport Management System Insights for MENA in 2026

 What is a Transport Management System?

 A Transport Management System is software that helps businesses plan, execute, track, and optimize transport operations.
-It typically covers shipment planning, carrier allocation, dispatch, tracking, proof of delivery, freight analytics, and performance reporting.
+It typically supports dispatching, shipment visibility, route planning, proof of delivery, carrier management, and performance analytics.

 Why is transportation analytics important in MENA?